Limnoria/Limnoria-doc/develop/faq.rst

 ===============================================

-The ``msg`` object passed to all event method as well as command methods is an :py:class:`supybot.ircmsgs.IrcMsg` object, which stores the content of the message, the nick and hostname of its author, etc. Check the documentation of :py:class:`supybot.ircmsgs.IrcMsg` to see all available attributes.:w
+The ``msg`` object passed to all event method as well as command methods is an :class:`supybot.ircmsgs.IrcMsg` object, which stores the content of the message, the nick and hostname of its author, etc. Check the documentation of :class:`supybot.ircmsgs.IrcMsg` to see all available attributes.:w

 Where can I find the hostname from a user's nick?
 =================================================

-The ``irc`` object passed to all event method as well as command methods is an :py:class:`supybot.irclib.Irc` object, use :py:meth:`irc.state.nickToHostmask <supybot.irclib.IrcState.nickToHostmask>`
+The ``irc`` object passed to all event method as well as command methods is an :class:`supybot.irclib.Irc` object, use :meth:`irc.state.nickToHostmask <supybot.irclib.IrcState.nickToHostmask>`

 How do I get channel modes when writing a plugin?
 =================================================